Assessment and final decision

 Review panels in the annual call for starting grants »

-To be eligible for funding from Forte, applications must be of high scientific quality, societal relevance and feasibility.
-Applications are assessed against our general assessment criteria and general requirements.
-The assessment is an overall assessment that weighs up all the criteria and requirements and relates them to the call and its objectives.
+To be eligible for funding from Forte, applications must meet the requirements, be of high scientific quality, societal relevance and feasibility.
+Applications are assessed against a set of criteria set by Forte.
+The assessment is an overall assessment that weighs up all the criteria and relates them to the call and its objectives.
 Key to the assessment is how the applicant has justified the various choices made in the application (of the research question(s), theory, method, etc.).
-In some cases, applications are also assesed againt call-specific criteria, which will be set out in the information on the call’s web page.

 If several applications are judged equivalent